Pivot 2 Dart Bodice Variation – Neck & French Dart

 Learn how to transfer your bodice with a shoulder and waist dart to a bodice with a neck and French dart.
 Our technique makes manipulating darts easy.
 You will also learn how to true your darts so that you have a perfectly executed pattern.
 Apply this technique to create a variety of other dart variations.

-For this lesson we have provided free graded bodice slopers (U.S. sizes 2-16) for you to download, print out and cut out your particular size.
+The bodice sloper needed for this lesson can be found and drafted in our Pattern making lesson:Drafting a Shoulder Dart Bodice Sloper from Measurements or draped in our Draping lesson: Bodice Sloper.
+Or you can download and print our free graded Women’s Bodice Slopers (U.S. sizes 2-16) included in our lesson: Pivoting a Bodice Shoulder Dart to a Side Bust Dart.
 Use our Color Map download to help guide you with the cutting process.
-The UofF Global Size Chart will assist you in locating your size and size equivalent for the UK, Europe and Asia.
+The UoF Global Size Chart will assist you in locating your size and size equivalent for the UK, Europe and Asia.

 |1||Tracing the Bodice||1-7|